Adam-Collier/Midl/docs/interviews/adam-collier.md

 ---
+heroImage: /adam-collier/blah.jpg
 title: Adam Collier
 description: Austrian-born, now New York based designer working on the digital products and services that people use every day.
-image: /adam-collier/blah.jpg
+workplace: Work & Co
 date: 01.03.18
-heroImage: /adam-collier/blah.jpg
-heroTitle: Adam Collier - Work & Co
-heroIntro: Austrian-born, now New York based designer working on the digital products and services that people use every day.
 ---

 ## What led you into design?